Everyone has a type of client that they work best with. Sometimes we’re afraid to talk to them because we’re worried about scaring other people off.

 If you were in a crowded car park and someone was yelling “hey” you might look round then move on.
 If they shouted “you in the green jacket” you might pay a bit more attention.
 But if they shout “Baz!” you’re going to think they’re talking to you (assuming you’re called Baz).

 So don’t try to target “small business owners”.
 The US Small Business Association has companies up to $25m/year.
 In the U.K. a company with 249 employees is a small business.

 That manufacturing firm with a factory and 150 employees is a very different place to the woman who works from her kitchen table who is very different to that family business with 45 subcontractors around the country.

 All “small businesses”, very different problems.

 If you want your potential clients to notice you, you need to be more specific.
-Understand who they are and what problem they actually have.
-Talk about that and they will feel like you’re yelling their name across that crowded car park.
+Understand who they are and what problem they have.
+Talk about them and they will feel like you’re yelling their name across that car park.

 So who is your ideal client?